cdsl-research/roll-update/README.md

 ```

 #### 3. First deployment of wordpress application <br />
-After determining the three values stated above, the code will deploy the wordpress deployment file with it's image version being 6.2.1 using the following command;
+After determining the three values stated above, the code will deploy the wordpress deployment file with it's image version being 6.2.1 using the following command:
 ```
 kubectl apply -f wordpress-deployment.yaml -n roll
 ```